-Tip: The TODAY function returns just the date.
-If you want the date and time, use the NOW function which operates in the same way but returns the time and date in the same value.
+The TODAY function returns just the date.
+If you want the date and time, use the NOW function, which operates similarly but returns the time and date in the same value.

 The TODAY function returns the value of the current day.
-As further explained in how to use dates and times in Google Sheets formulas, the value is actually an integer but will typically be displayed as a date.
+As further explained in how to use dates and times in Google Sheets formulas, the value is an integer, but Google Sheets will typically display it as a date.

 Example 1 – Plain and Simple